NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 for a live demonstration of a command line tool, explain why you set the options/flags you did, and wait a second before pressing enter once the command is fully typed.

+### Hands-On Exercises
+Depending on the format and topic of the training event, hands-on exercises are great for engaging the trainees and reinforcing their understanding of the material.
+You should aim to **find a good balance** between teaching presentations and hands-on exercises.
+The instructions in preparation for the hands-on sections should be simple and easy to understand such that the trainees can work on the problems independently, or in groups.
+Nonetheless, the training team should be prepared to **support struggling participants** during the hands-on segments by answering questions, giving technical support, or feedback.
+As during the presentation part of the training, you should make it clear to the participants **how to ask for support**.
+You may also proactively ask the teams/individuals how they are doing and whether assistance is needed.

 ### Breaks
 Allow for frequent breaks.
 New information can quickly